wpengine/wp-graphql-content-blocks/README.md

 2. Upload the plugin .zip to your WordPress site
 3. Activate the plugin within WordPress plugins page.

 There is no other configuration needed once you install the plugin.
+The plugin will automatically push updates from Github after installation.

 ## Getting started